-From Katy Perry to Reese Witherspoon: Celebs Reveal Why Their 20s Were Actually the Worst
+From Alicia Keys to Reese Witherspoon: Celebs Reveal Why Their 20s Were Actually the Worst

 Basically a love letter to anyone who's terrified of aging